 I receive a lot of emails, messages and calls about raising goats for meat.
 I'm very much appreciative of fellow goat farmers who have helped me along the way (and continue to do so).
-To help reciprocate, I'll be including the questions and answers below.
-By no means am I a true expert, but I'll share my experiences, perspective and valued resources as I can.
+To help reciprocate, I'll share my experiences, perspective and valued resources as I can.
 Also check out my farm blog and Facebook page to see day-to-day info about what I'm doing on the farm.

 If you're interested in visiting the farm, I've hosted pasture walks with River Country Graziers, Wisconsin Farmers Union, Women Caring for the Land and Wisconsin Farm Bureau.
 I'll post here when an upcoming walk is scheduled.